Ford Truck 1953-1956

 1954 Ford F100

 After 22 years in production, Ford's venerable flathead V-8 was gone.
-In its place was Ford's OHV V-8, already in use in Ford passenger cars.
+In its place was a new OHV V-8, already in use in passenger cars.
 The Y-Block displaced the same 239 cubic inches as the flathead by way of its 3.50" bore by 3.10" stroke.
-Power output was 130-horsepower, an increase of 15% over the flathead's 106-horsepower.
-Production total for the second-year, second-generation F-series pickup was 101,202.
+Power output was 130-horsepower, which was an increase of 15% over the flathead's 106-horsepower.
+Production total for the second-year, second-generation F-series Ford pickups was 101,202.

 Although superior to the flathead in all areas, the early Ford Y-block's weak spot was lack of oil to the rocker shafts.
 This was due to the path the engine oil traveled: from the pump it went to the crankshaft bearings first, then to the camshaft bearings, then to the rocker shafts.
 By installing a remote copper line from the oil pressure port on the outside of the engine up to the rocker shafts, the situation was remedied.